77.6 F

 Youngkin urges Hurricane Helene survivors to contact officials, shares storm recovery update

-Virginia and federal officials are trying to contact Southwest Virginia residents impacted by and urging them to complete their applications for recovery funds dedicated to the region, Gov. Glenn Youngkin said in a press briefing Thursday afternoon.
+and federal officials are trying to contact Southwest Virginia residents impacted by Helene and urging them to complete their applications for recovery funds dedicated to the region, Gov. Glenn Youngkin said in a press briefing Thursday afternoon.

 The provided an update on the state’s continued recovery from the storm, which hit Virginia Sept.
 27 and caused serious damage to Southwest Virginia, with the New River rising to 31 feet in one location and three people left dead.
 Youngkin also shared the state’s difficulty in getting in touch with storm survivors who need assistance.